-Suggested Audit Procedures - Request a copy of the June 2023 FC1-A recap report along with the current year's June 30th Trial Balance.
+Suggested Audit Procedures - Request a copy of the June 2024 FC1-A recap report along with the current year's June 30th Trial Balance.
 The recap report provides the number of month's operating balance for the School Nutrition program.
 Review the Trial Balance for the assessment of indirect cost.
-The expense for indirect cost should be posted in the general ledger in account code 5-8100-035-392.
+The expense for indirect cost should be posted in the general ledger in account code 5-8100-0035-392.
 If the recap indicates less than two month's operating balance, any indirect cost paid by the School Nutrition program is to be refunded from the local account.

 5. Compliance Requirement - Federal regulations (7 CFR 210 and 220) do not allow Federal funds to be used to purchase land, buildings or any other structural property.
 Federal funds may not be used to construct new buildings, nor may they be used to renovate existing facilities.
 In rare instances, the funds may be used to incorporate a structure that protects a walk-in cooler or freezer.
-These purchases should have prior approval from the State agency.
+These purchases should have prior approval from the State agency, and should the amount exceed \$90,000, approval is required by the Federal agency.

 Audit Objective - To ensure Federal funds received by the LEA School Nutrition program are not being used to purchase land/buildings, or to pay for the construction of new facilities or the renovation of an existing cafeteria.
-If the funds have been used, was prior approval given by the State agency.
+If the funds have been used, was prior approval given by the State agency and the Federal agency, if applicable.